hed-standard/hed-examples/docs/source/HedPythonTools.md

 (validate-bids-datasets-anchor)=
 ### Validate BIDS datasets

-The [**validate_bids_datasets.ipynb**](https://github.com/hed-standard/hed-examples/blob/main/hedcode/jupyter_notebooks/validate_bids_datasets.ipynb) is similar to the other validatation notebooks, but it takes a list of datasets to validate as a convenience.
+The [**validate_bids_datasets.ipynb**](https://github.com/hed-standard/hed-examples/blob/main/hedcode/jupyter_notebooks/validate_bids_datasets.ipynb) is similar to the other validation notebooks, but it takes a list of datasets to validate as a convenience.

 (jupyter-curation-notebooks-anchor)=
 ## Jupyter notebooks for data curation